xin-miao-cs/SCE/README.md

 # Quik Start
 Using the evaluation of Qwen2-7B on SemEval as an example.

-1) Download the Qwen2-7B-Instruct model from https://huggingface.co/Qwen/Qwen2-7B-Instruct and place it in the `../llms` folder.
+1) Download the Qwen2-7B-Instruct model from Hugging Face (https://huggingface.co/Qwen/Qwen2-7B-Instruct) and place it in the `../llms` folder.
-2) Run to identify the cause concepts for label concepts,
+2) Run `store_cause_concepts.py` to identify the cause concepts for label concepts, i.e., discovering confounders.
+3)